emacs-mirror/emacs/mps/manual/source/topic/weak.rst

 When the MPS determines that a block is only kept alive by one or more weak references, it may choose to :dfn:`splat` those references by replacing them with null pointers when they are :term:`fixed`.
+When all weak references to the block have been splatted, the block may be reclaimed.

 For example, a :term:`scan method` for objects in an AWL pool might look like this::